Source-Side Sufficiency for the Information Bottleneck: Exact Reduction and Finite-Block Equivalence

 for some measurable $\Ph : \mathcal{T} \to \R^k$, where $\mu$ and $\Sigma_\Cb$ are measurable functions of $\Ph(\T)$ alone.
 Then $\Ph$ is sufficient for $\Cb$ given $\T$, and Theorem~\ref{thm:main} reduces the IB problem for $(\T,\Cb)$ to the IB problem for $(\Ph(\T),\Cb)$, which involves only the $k$-dimensional statistic $\Ph(\T)$ regardless of $\dim\mathcal{T}$.

 \begin{remark} Form~\eqref{eq:nonlinear-gaussian} covers all additive-Gaussian-noise models $\Cb = f(\T) + \varepsilon$ with $\varepsilon$ Gaussian (possibly with $f$-dependent variance), where $\Ph(\T) := f(\T)$.
-It also covers mixture-of-Gaussians conditionals when $\Ph(\T)$ is a discrete label and the within-class covariances are label-dependent; in that case the reduced problem is a finite mixture IB tractable by BA after quantisation of $\Cb$. \end{remark}
+It also covers conditional Gaussian models whose mean and covariance are both functions of a lower-dimensional feature map.
+In either case, sufficiency follows directly from the displayed conditional law.
+No Gaussian optimality claim is required. \end{remark}

 \begin{remark}[Scope beyond the Gaussian case] Form~\eqref{eq:nonlinear-gaussian} is not exhaustive.
 Theorem~\ref{thm:main} applies to any conditional $p(\Cb\mid\T)$ that factors through a sufficient statistic $\Ph$, regardless of whether the conditional is Gaussian.
-The Gaussian form is highlighted because it yields a closed-form reduced problem; in the non-Gaussian case the reduced problem must be solved numerically, but its dimension is still $k = \dim\mathcal{Z}$ rather than $\dim\mathcal{T}$. \end{remark}
+The Gaussian form is highlighted because the factorisation is easy to verify.
+Except in special cases such as the jointly Gaussian linear model, the reduced problem need not have a closed-form solution.
+The theorem says only that no information outside $\Ph(\T)$ is needed. \end{remark}